limerencee/hacky-holidays-2020-writeups/attack-box.md

 5aa9b5a497e3918c0e1900b2a2228c38:203.0.113.213:mrgrinch463
 ```

 Success!
-I found that the salt used is actually `mrgrinch463`, and the `target` is the string to hash.
+I found that the salt used is actually `mrgrinch463`, and the `target` parameter value is the string to hash.

 ### Counterstrike at Grinch
-Well, since we can now generate arbitrary `target` with a valid `hash`, we can now strike back at Grinch before he DDoS Santa! 🤣
+Well, since we can now generate arbitrary `target` with a valid `hash`, we can now strike back at Grinch before he DDoS Santa!

 Trying any form of private IP addresses, or the IP address of `hackyholidays.h1ctf.com` was not successful as there is some kind of DNS resolving on the local end, which prevents it from self-DDoS! 😥